Marking Information

 The new 9-1 grading system is now used for all GCSEs that OLC offer.
 This new system is designed to be clearer than previous scales and defines the highest grades with more accuracy.
 Generally speaking, the amount of people previously achieving a grade C or above will be the same percentage as those now achieving a grade 4 or above.

-Watch the video on the left to better understand the new grading system being used.
+Watch the video below to better understand the new grading system being used.

 If your assessments require you to complete more than 1 paper, your mark will be calculated using a weighting.
 This is where the mark you achieve is multiplied by the ‘weight’ of the paper which is the percentage of the qualification that each paper is worth.